Published April 29, 2020

 Other clinical features, e.g., episodes of paralysis upon awakening, may be more likely in particular disorders but can occur in any of these three disorders and are therefore not part of the core diagnostic criteria.

 Many symptoms experienced by people with CDH overlap between IH, NT2, and NT1, but may be more or less common depending on the disease.
-This chart summarizes the typical pattern of symptoms by diagnosis, based on review of the medical literature and clinical experience.
+Table 1 below summarizes the typical pattern of symptoms by diagnosis, based on review of the medical literature and clinical experience.
 However, because many of these symptoms occur in more than one disorder, most are not part of the official diagnostic criteria for each disorder, and not every patient with a particular diagnosis will have this pattern of symptoms.